Source: How to get data from Google Trends for charts or maps

 Did you know that you can create your very own Google Trends analysis on basically every word?
 Simply add words to a custom chart to get the data.
 To add another word click on the "+"-Sign to the right.
 What would be concepts of interest to you or your audience?

-Why and when use this source
+Why and when to use this source

 If you are now asking why one should download and then upload data which is in a chart and then create another chart: Firstly, Datawrapper charts have some features such as annotation which can enhance the story.
-Secondly, specifically if you have a Team Account a custom layout will show the data based on your style guide, with your logo - not just as a copy or embed of a Google Trends chart.
+Secondly, especially if you have a Team Account, a custom layout will show the data based on your style guide, with your logo – not just as a copy or embed of a Google Trends chart.

 While both approaches are possible (embed or reproduction) we think that in the long run publications should put their own brand first to gain trust.
 Finally, imagine that you do a story about either Bitcoin and Blockchain and use other sources beyond Google Trends: This would result in a rough collection of charts in different styles.